 Many clients prefer to coordinate with translation agencies rather than to directly communicate with freelancers.
 One of the main reasons for working with a translation agency is that you are free from the hassle of looking for clients one-by-one.
 Additionally, you get to form a lifelong professional relationship with your translation agency.

 More often than not, translation work is an individual activity.
 But coordinating with familiar people and building your reputation with them is one of the main reasons why translators, interpreters, and language specialists of all kinds opt to work with a translation agency.

-Specializing in Languages That Are In-Demand
+Specializing in in-Demand Languages

 The ability to speak a second language alone won’t get you immediate access to lucrative career options just like that.
 Truth be told, the global economy does prioritize certain languages over others.
 Simply put, just being able to speak an obscure regional language isn’t enough.
-That’s an unfortunate reality but one that cannot be ignored.
+That’s an unfortunate reality, but one that cannot be ignored.

 - Chinese (Mandarin).

 - American Sign Language.

 Out of these options, Chinese is a noteworthy choice since it is the most spoken language in the world.
 The global industries are committed to reaching out not only to the mainland Chinese market, but also to their domestic markets that have a sizeable population of Chinese ex-pats and Mandarin speakers.